Festacio/Projects/README.md

 Hi, I’m Fernando Estácio.
-I'm a Computer Science student in UERJ (Universidade do Estado do Rio de Janeiro).
+I'm a Computer Science student at UERJ (Universidade do Estado do Rio de Janeiro).
 I'm really passionate about computers, specially games, hardwares (pricing, specs and pc-building) and programming.

-- I’m currently looking for an internship on any IT related area (outside of front-end stuff), so I can get some professional experience and a taste of some real world situations, making more robust codes for security reasons, learning how everything works together, working with other people, etc.

 If I had to describe what I currently know, using 1 to 10, with 1 - 6 being the basics and 7 - 10 being more specific knowledge about the subject.